RESEARCH STARTER

 Overview

 The main way to become sensitive to an audience is through research and analysis.
 Most of this work should take place before and during the creation of the presentation.
 Sometimes, however, communicators are unable to assess their audience accurately before a presentation.
-In these cases, the communicator may be able to analyze the audience during the presentation by looking for and interpreting audience cues and altering the presentation appropriately.
+In these cases, the communicator may analyze the audience during the presentation by identifying and interpreting audience cues and adjusting the presentation accordingly.

 Audience analysis has many possible features.
 One of the most important involves the demographic, or the makeup, of the intended audience.
 The demographic encompasses many factors that may affect an audience's interests, attitudes, and behaviors.
 These factors include the ages, genders, racial or ethnic backgrounds, economic statuses, education levels, and occupations of the audience.
 An understanding of the audience’s cultural background may also prove valuable.
 Careful analysis of demographics can help presenters design appropriate and engaging material.

-Presenters should try to assess the knowledge level of the intended audience.
-Will the audience be made of experts, leaders, or regular citizens?
-In some cases, presentations may be required to address people of differing knowledge levels.
-To accomplish this, presenters must find methods of presenting basic information as well as complex information in a manner that does not bore experts or confuse laypeople.
+Presenters should assess the intended audience's knowledge level.
+Will the audience be made up of experts, leaders, or regular citizens?
+In some cases, presentations may be required to address people with varying levels of knowledge.
+To accomplish this, presenters must find ways to present basic and complex information in a way that does not bore experts or confuse laypeople.

 Similarly, knowing an audience's personality and attitude can greatly aid communication.
 Presenters should attempt to determine how an audience will feel about the topic being discussed and how audience members will likely react.
 Audience reactions may range from fervent support to angry dispute to complete indifference.
-Effective presenters try to gauge the audience's feelings and construct the presentation appropriately.
+Effective presenters should gauge the audience’s feelings and use appropriate rhetoric and tone.

 Another element of audience sensitivity involves the physical environment in which a public presentation will take place.
 Presenters should determine the location, size, and arrangement of the intended presentation, as well as the size of the expected audience.
 This information can help prepare for audience reactions and behaviors.
-For example, locations that are too small, too hot or cold, or too crowded can have an automatic negative effect on audience moods.
-Additional considerations might include an attempt to build a relationship with the audience that continues past the presentation.
+For example, locations that are too small, too hot or too cold, or too crowded can automatically affect audience moods.
+Additional considerations might include building a relationship with the audience that extends beyond the presentation.
 Presenters should do their best to adapt to these conditions, and they should be willing to hear feedback from the audience.

 Bibliography